eliheuer/epistle/README.md

-# Wilmette
+# Epistle

-A variable Plantin-esque typeface by Eli Heuer.
+A variable typeface.